Tasarinan/editor-framework/README.md

    - Register and customize commands for your App
    - A powerful command window (CmdP) for searching and executing your commands
  - Profiles
-   - Allow user register different type of profile in demand ( global, local, project, ... )
+   - Allow user to register different types of profile to their need ( global, local, project, ... )
    - Load and save profiles through unified API
  - Logs
    - Use Winston for low level logs
    - Log to file
    - A powerful console window for display and query your logs
  - Global Selection
-   - Selection cached and synced amongs windows
+   - Selection cached and synced among windows
    - User can register his own selection type
-   - Automatically filter selections
+   - Automatically filtering selections
  - Global Undo and Redo
  - Enhance the native Dialog
    - Remember dialog last edit position